F5Networks/f5-common-python/README.rst

 ~~~~~~~~~~
 We use pytest for our unit tests.

 #.
-If you haven't already, install the required test packages and the
+If you haven't already, install the required test packages listed in
-   requirements.txt in your virtual environment.
+   requirements.test.txt in your virtual environment.

    .. code:: shell

-       $ pip install hacking pytest pytest-cov
-       $ pip install -r requirements.txt
+       $ pip install -r requirements.test.txt

 #.
 Run the tests and produce a coverage report.
 The ``--cov-report=html`` will
    create a ``htmlcov/`` directory that you can view in your browser to see the